castacks/castacks.github.io/_team/sam_triest.md

 link-new-tab: true
 ---

 Sam is an PhD student at Carnegie Mellon University.
-His research interests are in reinforcement learning and planning, and their applications to real-world robotics.
+His research interests are in applying deep learning to planning and controls.
+As a member of the AirLab, Sam has worked on several projects focusing on perception and model learning for large mobile robots.
 Sam graduated from the University of Rochester in 2020 with a B.S. in Computer Science and a B.A. in Business.

 ## Email ##
 striest@andrew.cmu.edu

-## Websit ##
+## Website ##
 [https://striest.github.io/](https://striest.github.io/)

 ## Linkedin ##